Cored Welds, part 2.

 flux cored pipe or plate groove weld, always look for lack of fusion

-slag entrapment in the first two passes after the root.
+slag entrapment in the first two passes over the root.

 FLUX CORED WELD QUALITY: From a weld quality